World NIDCAP Day

 Fact Sheet & Poster Template

 World NIDCAP Day Fact Sheet (Download and distribute, available in 13 languages below)

 - English, Arabic, Danish, Farsi, French, German, Hebrew, Irish, Italian, Japanese, Norwegian, Portuguese, Spanish

 World NIDCAP Day Poster Template (Announce your own WND activities with this template)

-Training Centers Map in Honor of WND (Print and post in your units)
+Training Centers Map in Honor of WND (2020 version coming soon)